aws/jsii/docs/assembly.md

 ## Schema

 `.jsii` assemblies are JSON-formatted documents.
-The specification is mastered under the [`jsii-spec`](../packages/jsii-spec) package.
+The specification is hosted under the [`jsii-spec`](../packages/jsii-spec) package.
 Refer to the inline documentation in the [`spec.ts`](../packages/jsii-spec/lib/spec.ts) file for more information about the general content of the assembly documents.